Admittedly, this is a foreign question to many. However, with so many people not working in offices now, it’s an important one.

 I’ve been working remotely in one capacity or another for almost 15 years, but I still found some nuggets of wisdom in these virtual networking tips.
 I especially like MJ’s observation about how virtual ‘parties’ don’t often allow for the small talk on the side.
 That’s great insight and something that hadn’t really dawned on me before.

 One common theme I noticed with everyone’s answers is that networking virtually is very doable.
 I’ve noticed that many people who feel otherwise fall into two categories typically: (1) they aren’t engaged with their work/coworkers, or (2) they are new to working remotely.
+Given that over 35 million people have gotten jobs specifically from LinkedIn, it goes without saying that regardless of how you choose to network, you need to network.

 Don’t fall into this line of thinking.
 Make an effort to build new relationships virtually and network with a purpose.
 Whether that purpose is to build your network virtually, land a new remote position, or simply to make current working relationships stronger, it can be done.